Sqlfamily

 PASS Data Community Summit 2022

-As I write this, it’s the weekeend before PASS Data Community Summit 2022 and depending upon when I finish, it’ll post either shortly before SQL Saturday Oregon, or in time for folks to read it on SQLTrain en route to Seattle.
+As I write this, it’s the weekend before PASS Data Community Summit 2022 and depending upon when I finish, it’ll post either shortly before SQL Saturday Oregon, or in time for folks to read it on SQLTrain en route to Seattle.
 Summit has snuck up on me this year and far more than any other year, I’m feeling woefully unprepared.

 New Presentation - The SQLFamily